Flavor Changing Neutral Current processes and family discrimination in 3-3-1 models: Numerical results

 \section{Numerical results}

 The coefficients $C^{L,R}_{K}$ depend on the mixing matrices $V^u_L$ and $V^d_L$ whose entries are free parameters that obey the constraint $V^{u }_L V^{d \dagger}_L=V_\text{CKM}$.
-Remember that the idea here is to check if family discrimination has impact on these kind of process.
-As usual, we must choose a parametrization to $V^{u,d}_L$.
-Here, as illustrative examples, we use the following one:
+Remember that the idea here is to check if the process $K^0 -\bar K^0$ is sensitive to family discrimination when mediated dominantly by the pseudo-scalar $A$.
+As usual, we must choose a texture to $V^{u,d}_L$.
+Here, as illustrative examples, we use the following textures: